keidyz/easy-taiko-no-tatsujin-drum-mod/README.md

 I did around 5 layers over-all.
 If you're getting false-positives then you should strip some off.
 If you want more sensitivity then just add more layers.

+Also, don't placec that much layer on the vertical wall.
+I made that mistake and had to trim my layer down that was making the wall thicker.

 <img src="https://github.com/keidyz/easy-taiko-no-tatsujin-drum-mod/blob/main/resources/ka-layer.jpg" width="50%">